 She nevertheless maintained her strident tone.
 In 2017, she said in a television interview that those who do not speak Ukrainian should not receive jobs and education.

-In November 2023, Farion sparked anger and mockery when she said that Ukrainian soldiers from the Azov battalion who speak Russian were not "true patriots."
+In November 2023, Farion sparked anger and mockery when she said that Ukrainian soldiers from the Azov Regiment who speak Russian were not "true patriots."

 "If they don't speak Ukrainian, then let them call themselves Russians.
-Why are they so crazy?
+Why is that so crazy?
 If they are such great patriots, show your patriotism," she said.

 The statement drew criticism from lawmakers and celebrities alike, including Ukrainian world boxing champion Oleksandr Usyk, a Russian speaker from Crimea who proudly flaunts his Ukrainian identity in the international arena, posted a poem in Russian that mocked Farion as being "an agent of the Kremlin."